flyingfisch/flyingfisch.github.io-src/_drafts/_posts/2018-02-22-an-updated-thought-on-self-documenting-code.md

 var apple = new List<Apples>();
 ```

-I guess the bottom line with all this is: think for a second before you name your variables.
+I guess the bottom line with all this is: think for a second before you name things.